ossobv/planb/README.rst

 * Use hostgroup+hostname in more places.
 Right now the friendly_name is too short.
 Also, use unique_together, so the friendlyname can be reused.
 * Don't allow enqueue-ing of enabled=False hosts!
-* Add mysql-backup to backup this SQL.
-* Document how to use the remotebackup user with ionice and sudo.

 -------